 Don’t forget about the terrible twos!
 If your 2-year-old is throwing things when angry, then your toddler may still be going through this phase.

 If you have survived parenting to the toddler years, you must have a punishment routine in place.
 If you haven’t, then you should implement one ASAP.

-The most important part of punishment is that you MUST follow through on all threats.
+The most important part of the punishment is that you MUST follow through on all threats.
 Toddlers will smell your weakness.

-Recently, I was in an airport on my way to vacation and I overheard an argument between a toddler and a parent.
+Recently, I was in an airport on my way to vacation, and I overheard an argument between a toddler and a parent.
 I heard the parent threaten:

 ‘If you carry on, we will not be going on vacation’

 Ok, let’s face reality here.
 You are through security, and you are waiting in the departure lounge.
 Your luggage is on the way to the plane.
-Clearly you are NOT going to cancel the vacation.
+Clearly, you are NOT going to cancel the vacation.
 Why threaten your toddler with something you are 100% NOT going to carry out?